 The radiometer is a device that measures the energy emitted by the curing units.
 The use of this device in your clinic is necessary to control and ensure a complete and safe polymerization.
 The radiometer also warns of the need to change or repair the lamp.
 So it is important that the lamp has a radiometer to measure the output power.

-Have you enjoyed this article?
+Did you like this article?
 We encourage you to share it on social networks, on your website or blog to help spread the message.
 Do you have any questions?
-Did we forget something when we wrote it?
+Have we forgotten something when we wrote it?
 We'd be delighted if you would comment and tell us your opinion!